-A dislocated jaw (dislocated mandible) generally is very painful.
+A dislocated jaw (dislocated mandible) generally is a very painful, urgent dental problem that needs the prompt attention of a doctor or dentist.
 The mouth cannot be closed, and the jaw may be twisted to one side.
-A dislocated jaw is typically caused by the following:
+A dislocated jaw is occasionally caused by an injury but is typically caused by opening the mouth excessively wide (such as during yawning, biting into a large sandwich, vomiting, or during a dental procedure).

-Dislocation is more likely to occur in people who have had previous dislocations or who have looseness of the jaw (hypermobility), which may result from temporomandibular disorders (see Temporomandibular Disorders).
+Dislocation is more likely to occur in people who have had previous dislocations or who have looseness of the jaw (hypermobility), which may result from temporomandibular disorders.

 A doctor or dentist typically maneuvers the jaw back into place by hand (manual reduction).